 - 5.1 NOTICE OF ANY MATERIAL CHANGE.
-Each of the Company and Parent shall, promptly after the first notice or occurrence thereof but not later than the Closing Date, advise the other in writing of any event or the existence of any state of facts that: - (a) would make any of its representations and warranties in this Agreement untrue in any material respect as if such representation and warranty had been made at and as of such intervening date; or - (b) would otherwise constitute, individually or in the aggregate, a material adverse change in the business, results of operation, working capital, assets, liabilities or condition (financial or otherwise) or prospects of Parent or the Company. - 5.2 COOPERATION.
-Each of the parties hereto shall, and shall cause each of its Affiliates to, use its best efforts to: - (a) proceed promptly to make or give the necessary applications, notices, requests and filings in order to obtain at the earliest practicable date and, in any event, before the Closing Date, the approvals, authorizations and consents necessary to consummate the transactions contemplated by this Agreement; - (b) cooperate with and keep the others informed of any matter which may result in a failure by such party to fulfill any covenant of such party or which may provide the other party with a right to terminate this Agreement; and - (c) take such actions as the other may reasonably request to consummate the transactions contemplated by this Agreement and use its best efforts and diligently attempt to satisfy, to the extent within its control, all conditions precedent to the obligations to close this Agreement. - 5.3 PUBLIC DISCLOSURE.
+Each of the Company and Parent shall, promptly after the first notice or occurrence thereof but not later than the Closing Date, advise the other in writing of any event or the existence of any state of facts that: - (a) would make any of its representations and warranties in this Agreement untrue in any material respect as if such representation and warranty had been made at and as of such intervening date; or - (b) would otherwise constitute, individually or in the aggregate, a material adverse change in the business, results of operation, working capital, assets, liabilities or condition (financial or otherwise) or prospects of Parent or the Company.

+- (a) proceed promptly to make or give the necessary applications, notices, requests and filings in order to obtain at the earliest practicable date and, in any event, before the Closing Date, the approvals, authorizations and consents necessary to consummate the transactions contemplated by this Agreement; - (b) cooperate with and keep the others informed of any matter which may result in a failure by such party to fulfill any covenant of such party or which may provide the other party with a right to terminate this Agreement; and - (c) take such actions as the other may reasonably request to consummate the transactions contemplated by this Agreement and use its best efforts and diligently attempt to satisfy, to the extent within its control, all conditions precedent to the obligations to close this Agreement. - 5.3 PUBLIC DISCLOSURE.
 Subject to their respective legal obligations, neither the Company nor Parent shall issue any press release or otherwise publicize the transactions contemplated herein without the consent or approval of the other; provided, however, the parties hereto consent to the issuance of the press release which the parties have simultaneously herewith approved, and providing copies hereof to any governmental agency which legal counsel to a party may advise such party may be required and providing additional information, limited in scope to the discussion contained in the press release, in response to unsolicited questions resulting from such press release or reports.

-requisite number of its shareholders respecting (i) the Merger and the other transactions contemplated by this Agreement and the other Merger Documents (ii) issuance of the ISOs provided for in Section 2.3 hereof, and (iii) the amendment and restatement of the Certificate of Incorporation of Parent (the "Parent Shareholder Approval").
+5.4 SUBMISSION TO PARENT SHAREHOLDERS.
+The Parent shall call a meeting of its shareholders as soon as practicable following the execution and delivery of this Agreement for the purpose of obtaining the approval of the requisite number of its shareholders respecting (i) the Merger and the other transactions contemplated by this Agreement and the other Merger Documents (ii) issuance of the ISOs provided for in Section 2.3 hereof, and (iii) the amendment and restatement of the Certificate of Incorporation of Parent (the "Parent Shareholder Approval").
 The Parent Corporation, through its Board of Directors, shall recommend such approval to its shareholders in accordance with applicable laws, unless the Board of Directors in good faith believes its fiduciary duty requires otherwise.